 - Planting: 1 hour

 The plan was to run 3/4″ lines from 2 main pipes.
-Based on distance and roots discovered, I didn’t want to feed all three beds from the same line.
-I also wanted to minimize the amount of elbows I would need to fit.
+Based on the distance and roots discovered, I didn’t want to feed all three beds from the same line.
+I also wanted to minimize the number of elbows I would need to fit.
 If I had to dig around in the future, simplifying the lines would make this easier to not break things.

 I discovered another secret to plumbing irrigation.
 I wanted to photograph some of the process for this blog, so I managed to convince my dad to do a lot of the work for me.
 I told him the entire point of my blog was a long-term plot to get him to do the shitty part of the work for me.
 I like to think it worked.